 As a mother, you live for your children and give everything to make sure they are protected from any harm.
 You do all you can to prevent them from experiencing any type of pain.

-As a pediatric nurse, you comfort families during what is often the worst time in their lives, when their child is sick in the hospital.
+As a pediatric nurse, you comfort families during what is often the worst time in their lives.
 You are used to having things under control and staying calm in some of the scariest situations imaginable.
 So, what happens when you have to be both?

 During her routine exam by the morning nurse, we noticed her stomach was a lot bigger and it actually felt hard.
 All at once I felt the nurse and mom in me at a vicious tug-o-war.
 “I should have been more persistent in getting her checked more thoroughly.
-I know better than this!” ..
-“She’s being monitored, they know what they are doing, let them do their jobs, stay calm.”
+I know better than this!”
+At the same time, “She’s being monitored, they know what they are doing, let them do their jobs, stay calm.”
 The nurse in me was staying calm and trying not to jump to irrational conclusions, while the mom in me wanted answers.
 Right.
 Now.

 “You never know how strong you are until being strong is your only option.”

-Now, three months later, doctor’s appointments, home health visits, boxes of medical supplies and physical therapy appointments have become the new norm in our household.
+Now, three months later, doctor’s appointments, home health visits, medical supplies and physical therapy appointments have become our new normal.
 Ostomy bag changes that were once full on productions have become as routine as diaper changes.
-We are looking forward to (hopefully) another surgery to take down Max’s ostomy and are preparing for all that it comes with — the stresses of her going through surgery again and being in the hospital to heal while trying to keep somewhat of a routine for Scar.
+We are looking forward to (hopefully) another surgery to reverse Max’s ostomy while preparing for all that it comes with; the stresses of her going through surgery again and being in the hospital while trying to keep somewhat of a routine for Scar.

 Through it all, Max is growing and thriving as well as we could have hoped, if not more.
 She’s shown us a strength that most three month old babies shouldn’t have to.
 Her infectious smiles and non stop babbling can immediately turn a bad day around.
 And seeing that makes it all worth it, being on the other side.